telliott99/MySwift/chapter3.rst

 Matrix
 ******

 The docs have an example of a two-dimensional array or matrix of double values.
-I've modified it to store Ints
+I've modified it to store Ints.
+The row and column variables provide entry to the underlying data structure, which is just an array of Ints.

 .. sourcecode:: bash